fmcgeough/fmcgeough.github.io/_posts/2024-06-07-first-guitar.md

 time and they are relatively inexpensive now if you want to pick up one used.

+Sapele is part of the Meliaceae family - just like Honduran Mahogany.
+It has a similar type of sound and is less expensive (and probably more sustainable). )

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/2024_taylor_310_front.jpg" class="img-fluid rounded z-depth-1"  zoomable=true %}